 - First aid in the workplace, recognized by CNESST (16 hours)

-To learn more about this training or to know what are the dates of the upcoming training courses given at a school board in your region, consult the website at agentdesecurite.ca.
+To learn more about this training or to know what are the dates of the upcoming training courses given at a School service centre in your region, consult the website at agentdesecurite.ca.

 Other security guarding training courses recognized by the Ministry of Public Security